tristanballard/starter-academic/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Bringing the latest in AI and ML to climate science.
+bio: Bringing the latest in AI and ML to sustainability and climate science.

 # Interests to show in About widget
 interests: